igmmgi/EegFun.jl/README.md

 ## 📋 TODO

+- ☐ Batch functions need to deal with bad input options (e.g., conditions missing and so on)
 - ☐ Add more visualization options
 - ☐ Improve documentation and examples
 - ☐ Add more filetypes (separate packages?)